becarioprecario/joint_st_disease_mapping_INLA/README.md

-# Multivariate disease mapping with INLA
+# Joint spatio-temporal disease mapping with INLA

 In this repository you will find the `R` code to fit with INLA the models described in this paper: